Esayed4/Create_DBMS_Using_Bash/README.md

 A **Database Management System (DBMS)** implemented entirely in **Bash**, with a **Zenity-based GUI** for easier interaction.
 This project allows you to **create, update, delete, and query tables** with proper **validation** and **foreign key support**.

-This DBMS supports multiple users, allowing different users to work with the system independently while maintaining data integrity and access isolation.
+This DBMS supports multiple users, allowing different users to work with the system independently.

 ---

 ## Features